Unlocking History

 The USS Jamestown, US Sloop of War, 1883.
 (Photo: U.S. Navy History and Heritage Command.)

-The USS Jamestown, a decommissioned war vessel, was used by the state to help train wayward youth in maritime jobs, marking the second time the state used a ship as a floating correctional facility.
-The first was the Waban, which housed inmates as they constructed San Quentin.
+The USS Jamestown, a decommissioned war vessel, was used by the state to help train wayward youth in maritime jobs.
+The 1876 acquisition marked the second time the state used a ship as a floating correctional facility.
+The first was the Waban in 1851, incarcerating lawbreakers at night while they went ashore during the day to construct cells at San Quentin.
 The state used other ships as well during those early years.

-The Jamestown that would eventually incarcerate 100 youth from San Francisco and 100 youth from other counties, already had a long and colorful history.
+Eventually, the Jamestown would incarcerate 100 youth from San Francisco and 100 youth from other counties.

 In 1844, the ship was commissioned and used as the flagship of Commodore Charles Skinner in command of U.S. naval vessels.

-During the Ireland potato famine in 1847, the ship was used to transport food to the starving people of that country.
+During the 1847 Ireland potato famine, the Jamestown was used to transport food to those in need.

 At the outbreak of the Civil War, the Union needed ships and turned to those sitting unused.
-The USS Jamestown, having been decommissioned, was once again brought in to serve its country, cutting off vital war supplies to the Confederacy by blockading southern ports.
-The Jamestown captured five ships during its yearlong service in the Atlantic, from 1861-62, before heading to the Pacific to guard against Confederate privateers.
-The sloop of war was decommissioned in 1871 where it would have stayed if California hadn’t coming calling.
+The USS Jamestown, having been decommissioned, was once again brought in to serve its country.
+Only now, instead of delivering supplies, the Jamestown was blockading southern ports to cut off vital shipments meant for Confederate troops.

-The ship continued to serve in various capacities until 1913, when it was destroyed by fire in the Norfolk Navy Yard.
+The ship continued serving in various capacities until 1913, when it was destroyed by fire in the Norfolk Navy Yard.